declanbarr/Iris-Data-Set-Project/README.md

 I then encountered a problem when I tried to create multiple box plots.
 The problem was that the boxplots were combining into one.
 Initially I switched to the seaborn library to create box plots.
 However, I realised that if I used the matplotlib.pyplot.show() function I could create and show a single boxplot then the next wouldn't show until the first was closed.

-I was then able to create boxplots which compared a single attribute agains the 3 different classes of flower using the following code:
+I was then able to create boxplots which compared a single attribute against the 3 different classes of flower using the following code:
 In:
 ```python
 df.boxplot(column='Sepal Length',by='Class') # Produces boxplot for Sepal Length